rommansabbir/rommansabbir/README.md

 ## 👋 Hello, I'm Romman Sabbir

-🚀 Seasoned Android Engineer with over 5 years of experience

-📱 Specializing in Kotlin/Java, Android Framework, and more

-💡 Passionate about clean, maintainable, and reusable code

-🌐 Open source contributor and Android Development writer

-👨‍💼 Team lead of the Android Department, ensuring top-notch quality
+🚀 Seasoned Android Engineer with over 5 years of experience. 📱 Specializing in Kotlin/Java, Android Framework, and more. 💡 Passionate about clean, maintainable, and reusable code. 🌐 Open source contributor and Android Development writer. 👨‍💼 Team lead of the Android Department, ensuring top-notch quality

 🔧 Expertise:
 - Kotlin/Java